Home air filter 101.

 How Often Should You Replace Your Filters?

-You should change your filters every 30-60 days.
+For standard filters, you should change your filters every 30-60 days.
 Some more expensive filters say they’re good for up to three months, but by the third month, they can be taxing on your system.
-If you have a 5-inch media filter, however, they can last 6 months to a year, depending on your home and your lifestyle (if you have pets, children, etc.).
+The longer you wait to change these disposable filters, the harder your system has to work to pull air through a clogged filter, which can lead to decreased energy efficiency and even potential damage to your HVAC system over time.

 If your home has a lot of people or pets, try to change your filters even more frequently.
-If you don’t have the right type of filter, you could end up needing to change them more often.
+If you don’t have the right type of filter, you could end up needing to change it more often.

 Types of Home Air Filters